 Local paragliding experts are available to us, both as guides and drivers, for guidance, weather information and advice.
 Our own Dutch instructors will also join, for personal guidance where necessary.

 We’ve chosen South Africa because we want to offer a unique paragliding experience in a fantastic landscape, but not only available for the cracks.
 We also think that it’s important that all the facilities have similar quality as what we’re used to in Western Europe.

 The total trip costs a considerable amount of money, but for that amount you’ll certainly get something very special.
 For most of us probably a once in a lifetime adventure.

 This really is the ultimate paragliding holiday!

-- Inclusive: 2 weeks guidance from KNVvL (Dutch BHPA) instructors, local guides and instructor, cars with drivers
+- 13 flying days with guidance from KNVvL (Dutch BHPA) instructors, local guide and instructor

-(costs are subject to change and dependent on the travelling route, the amount of km to drive and the exchange rate of the South African Rand)
+Prices are subject to change and depend on the exchange rate of the South African Rand